 The logs for connection are aggregated, meaning they cannot be tied to individual subscribers.
 You receive terrific customer service with ExpressVPN.
 There is 24/7 live chat customer support that you can rely on in case anything goes south.
 Moreover, you can use ExpressVPN on three devices simultaneously.

 Want to go with ExpressVPN for Windows?
 Read our ExpressVPN review to get a clearer picture of the VPN.

 CyberGhost is a great VPN for Windows that is suitable for overcoming censorship and bypassing content that has been blocked.
 Thanks to the robust security policy, great features, and military-grade encryption, CyberGhost is one of the most recognized VPNs for Windows.
 It does install and works like a charm on Windows, as well as on a series of other platforms.

-Then, you have a 30-day money-back guarantee that lets you test the service.
+Then, you have a 30-day money-back guarantee.
 CyberGhost passed every benchmark test for VPNs.
 Servers are available in 60 countries around the world.
-In addition, the service comes with very secure encryptions and great speeds with HD streaming included.
+In addition, the service comes with very secure encryption and great speeds with HD streaming included.
 Even torrenting is on offer, which adds to the overall value.

 Need to know more about CyberGhost VPN?
 Here is TechNadu’s CyberGhost VPN review.